Source variables from print-provider.conf

 One final note is that if the PaperCut Application Server is rebooted, the mounted shares are disconnected and the Mac OS X Secondary Print Server will fail to save the print archive files.
 The quickest fix is to re-run the script or reboot the Secondary server.

-Categories: Apple Mac OS X, Implementation / Deployment, Support, Tips & Tricks
+Categories: Apple macOS, Implementation / Deployment, Support, Tips & Tricks

 Keywords: TODO keywords here if needed